This article originally appeared on VICE Canada.

 The case came to public attention last October, after workers at Cavendish Farms in New Annan, PEI, found needles in potatoes they were processing.
-The potatoes were traced to the neighbouring Linkletter Farms in Summerside.
+The potatoes were traced to the neighboring Linkletter Farms in Summerside.

 Those potatoes never made it to grocery stores, but consumers in four Canadian provinces found more needles in the following months, prompting immediate recalls of potatoes from two companies.
-The most recent documented case, in neighbouring Nova Scotia, came in May of this year, though the exact origin of the potatoes was not released.
+The most recent documented case, in neighboring Nova Scotia, came in May of this year, though the exact origin of the potatoes was not released.
 In all, there were about a dozen cases of tampered potatoes found throughout Atlantic Canada in May.